FREQUENTLY ASKED QUESTIONS

 When will the classes begin?

 Classes will begin in September, after the Labor Day weekend.
-Parents will receive the Welcome Packet at registration, which will contain a calendar of important dates for the year.
+Parents will receive a Welcome Packet at registration, which will contain a calendar of important dates for the year.
 An online version of the calendar will also be available on our website.
-If a student is in the second year of preparation for a sacrament, the Welcome Packet will also include other important information for the start of the year, such as the basic prayers as well as the Confirmation Service requirement.
+If a student is in the second year of preparation for a sacrament, the Welcome Packet will also include additional important information for the start of the year, such as the basic prayers as well as the Confirmation service requirement and sponsor information.

 How will religious education classes be held starting in September?

-Religious Education classes are expected to be held in-person at the parish at the start of the Catechetical year in September.
+Religious Education classes will be held in-person at the parish at the start of the Catechetical year in September.
 We will follow the Archdiocese of Miami with regards to the guidelines that will be in place.
+There will be no online/virtual option offered.

 What is the tuition associated with religious education classes?

-For one child, the tuition for religious education classes for the entire year is $120.00.
-The complete table breaking down the costs for additional children and sacramental logistics can be found in the "Registration Packet."
+For one child, the tuition for religious education classes for the entire year is $125.00.
+A discount is given for payments made in full at registration in cash or check.
+The complete table with the breakdown of the costs for additional children and sacramental logistics can be found in the "Registration Packet."

 How do I make the payment for the tuition?